 Biosketch / Results /

 One goal of our research is to identify proteins that interact with each other during specific signaling events.
-Our lab has a special interest in the study of signal transduction in neurons, especially the ephrin signaling pathway.
-The basic strategy for these experiments is to isolate protein complexes by immunoprecipitation or affinity chromatography, separate the proteins by SDS-PAGE and then identify proteins of interest from the gel.
-We do this by excising the protein band from the gel, cleaving the protein with a specific protease such as trypsin, then determining the amino acid sequences of the peptides by Q-TOF tandem mass spectrometry.
+Our lab has a special interest in the study of signal transduction in neurons, especially the neurotrophin signaling pathways.
+The basic strategy for these experiments is to isolate protein complexes by immunoprecipitation or affinity chromatography, cleave the protein with a specific protease such as trypsin, then determining the amino acid sequences of the peptides by quadrupole-Orbitrap tandem mass spectrometry.
 The masses and tandem mass spectra (containing peptide sequence information) of the peptides are then used to search genome databases to identify the proteins.
-To get more information about the relative amounts of each protein that participate in signaling complexes in the stimulated and nonstimulated states, we use stable isotope coding methods (for example, stable isotope labeling in cell culture, or SILAC).
-We also have used mass spectrometry to identify large numbers of proteins present in subcellular organelles.
-By first separating complex mixtures of peptides by nanoflow HPLC coupled directly to the Q-TOF mass spectrometer, we can identify many dozens of proteins at a time at low femtomolar levels, and many hundreds of proteins in a single experiment.
-In collaboration with Dr. Ed Ziff''s group, we have identified several hundred proteins in neuronal postsynaptic densities.
+To get more information about the relative amounts of each protein that participate in signaling complexes in the stimulated and nonstimulated states, we use stable isotope coding methods (for example, stable isotope labeling in cell culture, or SILAC) or tandem mass tags.
+In this way we can identify and quantify thousands of proteins in a single experiment.